Every auto claim filed moves through five milestones each with the support of a claims professional.

 We’ll work with you to resolve your claim fairly.
-In many cases, a claim representative will issue a payment based on the estimate for repairs at the end of the initial inspection.
+In many cases, a claims representative will issue a payment based on the estimate for repairs at the end of the initial inspection.
 If your claim is complex, it may take a bit longer.

-Payment for medical bills associated with your Auto claim will be made according to your policy coverage and your state’s laws.
+Payment for medical bills associated with your auto claim will be made according to your policy coverage and your state’s laws.

-If your damages are not covered by your policy, in part or in whole, we will provide a letter explaining why and identifying the portion of your policy that applies to that coverage denial.
+If your damages are not covered by your policy, in part or in whole, we will provide a letter explaining why and identifying the portion of your policy that applies to the coverage denial.

-Remember that the estimate you receive from your claim representative is just that: an estimate.
+Remember that the estimate you receive from your claims representative is just that: an estimate.
 A number of factors may contribute to differences between our estimate and the estimate prepared by your repair facility.
-If you encounter a disparity, simply contact your claim representative, who will probably request a copy of the repair facility’s estimate for review.
+If you encounter a disparity, simply contact your claims representative, who will probably request a copy of the repair facility’s estimate for review.
 He or she will discuss the differences with the repair facility and resolve the issue.

 Coverage up to $150 per incident (see your agent in TX, VA and NC for program limits).
 If cost of service exceeds your program limit, you may submit reasonable and necessary towing and labor invoice for reimbursement.
 Not available with all Companies and in all areas.
 Sign and Drive coverage is extended to Farmers policyholders only.
 If you are a Bristol West policyholder, please see your agent or broker for coverage details.